wp-plugins/reaction-buttons/readme.txt

 === Reaction Buttons ===
-Tags: button, comment, posts
+Tags: feedback, polls, button, comment
 Requires at least: 2.9.1
 Tested up to: 2.9.2
-Stable tag: 0.9.6
+Stable tag: 0.9.7

 Adds Buttons for very simple and fast feedback to your post.
 Inspired by Blogger.